lynnpepin/reso/README.md

 This implementation is (1) slow (it's in Python!) and (2) not-interactive (you can't edit circuits live!)
 I hope you can have fun with this despite those limitations. :)

+## Installation

+TODO -- Packages and Python version here.

+Not how to Git Clone with depth.
+(This is because I included slides, etc.)

 ## Usage

 This implementation of Reso supports command line usage.
 Input is a single image, and outputs are iterations of the Reso simulation of the circuit described in the first image.